Emperor Norton: "Emperor Norton Bridge" proposals (2004–2022)

-Emperor Norton Tunnel (2025)
+"Emperor Norton Tunnel" proposal (2025–present)

 After successive efforts to build support for naming the San Francisco Ferry Building clock tower "Emperor Norton Tower" in 2023 (the 125th anniversary of the building) and in 2024 (the 175th anniversary of Joshua Norton's arrival in San Francisco), The Emperor Norton Trust returned to the Bay Bridge.

 In August 2025, the Trust introduced a proposal that the California state legislature name the bridge's tunnel through Yerba Buena Island the "Emperor Norton Tunnel" in 2026 — the 90th anniversary of the bridge and the 180th anniversary of Emperor Norton's original arrival in the United States in 1846.

+In August 2026, California State Senator Scott Wiener adopted and advanced this proposal as Senate Concurrent Resolution 193.
+The resolution was co-authored by Assemblymember Catherine Stefani.
+The Emperor Norton Trust was the citizen sponsor.

+SCR 193 passed the Senate unanimously, 39–0.
+But, under Assembly rules that put up high bars to expediting any measure in the final two weeks of the session, SCR 193 received neither committee nor floor votes in the Assembly.

+The Trust has announced its commitment to seeing this resolution reintroduced in the 2027–2028 legislative session, which opens in December 2026.